The Complexity of Equilibrium Refinements in Potential Games: Exponential path lengths for pure perfect equilibria

-\begin{theorem} There is a \emph{tight} \PLS{}-reduction from {\sc MaxCut/Flip} to finding a pure perfect equilibrium of concise potential games.
-This already holds for games in which all players have exactly two actions. \end{theorem} \begin{cor} There are families of concise potential games in which \begin{enumerate} \item better-response dynamics from any starting action profile takes at most $n$ improvement steps to reach a pure Nash equilibrium, whereas \item there exists starting action profiles from which $\eps$-symbolic better-response dynamics takes exponentially many improvement steps to reach a pure perfect equilibrium. \end{enumerate} \end{cor}
+\begin{corollary} There are families of concise potential games in which \begin{enumerate} \item better-response dynamics from any starting action profile takes at most $n$ improvement steps to reach a pure Nash equilibrium, whereas \item there exists starting action profiles from which $\eps$-symbolic better-response dynamics takes exponentially many improvement steps to reach a pure perfect equilibrium. \end{enumerate} \end{corollary}

-\begin{cor} It is \PSPACE{}-complete to decide in concise potential games whether $\epsilon$-symbolic better-response dynamics reaches a pure perfect equilibrium from a given starting action profile within $k \in \N$ number of improvement steps (where $k$ is given in binary). \end{cor}
+\begin{corollary} It is \PSPACE{}-complete to decide in concise potential games whether $\epsilon$-symbolic better-response dynamics reaches a pure perfect equilibrium from a given starting action profile within $k \in \N$ number of improvement steps (where $k$ is given in binary). \end{corollary}

 Again, since our proof constructs a family of $2$-action games, the above results hold true independent of the pivoting rule a player might deploy for choosing an $\eps$-symbolic better response.
 Also, when players only have two actions available, the notions of pure perfect equilibrium and pure proper equilibrium coincide.
-Therefore, we conclude with the same statements for the proper equilibrium refinement. \begin{cor} All results in this section also hold for pure proper equilibria instead of pure perfect equilibria.
-This includes \Cref{thm:short eps br paths}, \Cref{thm:tight plsh}, \Cref{cor:short BR paths}, and \Cref{cor:PSPACEc for eps symb}. \end{cor}
+Therefore, we conclude with the same statements for the proper equilibrium refinement. \begin{corollary} All results in this section also hold for pure proper equilibria instead of pure perfect equilibria.
+This includes \Cref{thm:short eps br paths}, \Cref{thm:tight plsh}, \Cref{cor:shortBRpaths}, and \Cref{cor:PSPACEcforepssymb}. \end{corollary}

 \paragraph{Background on {\sc MaxCut} and \PLS{}-tight reductions}

 To show these results, we use the local search problem {\sc MaxCut/Flip}.
 It is a \PLS{}-complete problem known to have exponentially long local search paths in the worst case.
 Let $G = (V,E)$ be an undirected graph, $w : E \to \N$ positive edge weights, and $V = B \sqcup C$ a vertex partition into two sets.
 Then, the cut of $B \sqcup C$ is defined as all the edges in between $B$ and $C$: